aashishsec/AWS-Projects/README.md

 # Cloud Projects
-This are the list of my Cloud Projects.
+These are my list of my Cloud Projects.

+- AWS